Ukrainian troops confront Russian forces on strip alongside Crimea

-KIEV/SIMFEROPOL (Reuters) - Ukraine’s military scrambled aircraft and paratroops to confront Russian troops landing on a remote spit of land between Crimea and the mainland, defense officials said and the foreign ministry demanded their immediate withdrawal.
+KIEV, March 15 (Reuters) - Ukraine’s military scrambled aircraft and paratroops to confront Russian troops landing on a spit of land between Crimea and the mainland, defence officials said and the foreign ministry demanded their immediate withdrawal.

 Six Russian helicopters arrived with 60 more servicemen about two hours later outside the village of Strelkovoye.
 The border guard service said talks between the two sides established that the Russian servicemen were “guarding against possible terrorist acts” against a gas pumping station.